mitchdz/IEEE_git_workshop/docs/2-CREATING_SSH_KEYS.md

 For me it's `/c/Users/mitch/.ssh` so I will use that in my configuration file, but it may be different for you.

-At this point, use whatever text editor you prefer (I use vim) to create the config file in `~/.ssh/` to look like so:
+At this point, use whatever text editor you prefer to create the config file in `~/.ssh/` to look like so:
 ```bash
 $ cat ~/.ssh/config
 Host github.com